AkratiNigam/slogan_gen/README.md

 "Scale fast, sleep well",tech
 ```
 Use industries: generic, fitness, food, tech, eco, fashion, finance — or define your own IDs and reference them in your slogans.

-## License
-MIT — do whatever, but no warranty.